-Under the State Policy, a house may be used for a home business, home industry or home occupation as exempt development.
+Under the State Policy, a residential property may be used as the premises for a home-based business as an exempt development, unless it involves:.

 - the manufacture of food products

 The types of enterprises included under the State Policy are:

 These can be carried out within the home — or within attached or detached buildings, such as a garage or studio.

 Please refer to these State Policy provisions on standards home businesses, home industries and home occupations must meet to be exempt from planning approval.